 Computer Scientist Nick Szabo outlined smart contracts in his 1997 paper on the topic.
 In it he said, “smart contracts utilize protocols and user interfaces to facilitate all steps of the contracting process.
 This gives us new ways to formalize and secure digital relationships which are far more functional than their inanimate paper-based ancestors.”

-Schedule a free 15-minute consultation on how a Hyperledger Fabric solution can improve your finance department.
+Schedule a free 15-minute blockchain consulting session on how a Hyperledger fabric project can improve your finance department.
+Click here to contact us and one of our experts will get in touch with you.